 Physical seal stamp Electronic seal

-A remote online notarization (RON) is the act of performing a notarization remotely using two-way audio-video technology.
+A remote online notarization (RON) is the act of performing a notarization remotely using two-way audio-visual technology.
 It is the online equivalent of an in-person, paper-based notarization where every part of the process is done via the Internet.
+In addition, and in contrast to other forms of remote notarization, remote online notarization:

 An electronic notarization is the act of notarizing a digital document in person.
-The difference between electronic notarizations and online notarizations is location.
+The difference between electronic notarizations and remote online notarizations is where the signer and Notary are located.

-In an electronic notarization, the Notary and signer are in each other's physical presence, whereas the Notary and signer are in two different locations during an online notarization.
+In an electronic notarization, the Notary and signer are in each other's physical presence.
+In contrast, the remote online Notary and signer are in two different locations during a remote online notarization.

 Below are the steps on how to perform a remote notarization:

-1. The signer personally appears before a remote Notary in real time using audio-video technology.
+1. The signer personally appears before a remote Notary in real time using audio-visual technology.

-2. The Notary verifies the signer's identity using traditional identity-proofing methods with the addition of two steps unique to remote online notarizations: knowledge-based authentication (KBA) and credential analysis.
+2. The Notary verifies the signer's identity.
+In most states, traditional identity-proofing methods, such as personal knowledge or the oath of a credible witness, are allowed along with two methods unique to remote online notarizations: knowledge-based authentication (KBA) and credential analysis.

-4. The Notary collects payment and records the notarial act in their digital journal.
+4. The remote online Notary collects payment and records the notarial act in their digital journal.

 US map displaying which states allow remote online notarization, where RON is allowed in the future, and where RON is prohibited